Policy & Governance

 DenyIEC closes with a denied outcome; agent is notified

-Approval channels
+Approval groups

 Policy verdicts in the audit trail

-Every policy evaluation is recorded permanently, including:
+Every policy evaluation is recorded permanently as a PolicyVerdict row, immutable and append-only:

-• The specific rule that triggered each verdict
+• The specific policyRuleVersionIds that contributed

-• The evaluation timestamp and duration
+• The evaluation timestamp